novoda/progression-framework/frameworks/engineering/associate_product_engineer.md

     content:
       - level: 1
         criteria:
-          - "Appreciates complex situations, and is able to achieve results on small, less complex tasks"
+          - "Has an understanding of the wider context of complex situations, and can achieve results on small, simple tasks"
           - "Connects theoretical knowledge and practical learning"
           - "Conveys work progress in accurate, fluent and succinct manner"
           - "Is actively working to fill gaps in knowledge, and demonstrates continuous learning and improvement in work"